 Said's distortion is exposed.
 Ironically, Said reveals himself to be the "neurotic sexual" Arab that he himself conjures up.

 By insisting that nothing has changed over time, Said is guilty of the same ahistoricity that he rightly decries in "Orientalism."
 He too has constructed a typology and claims it exists outside history, immune to change.
 He claims that "Orientalist" ideas survived for centuries due to what he calls "textualism," the reliance on books instead of reality, whereby privileged ideas perpetuate themselves, self-confirming because no one bothers to check what Orientals actually do.
 In another irony, Said is the one who restricted himself to texts and ignored major changes in the world order around him.
 While Said correctly blames Europeans for seeing Orientals as static and unchanging, he is the one who commits this sin.
 One wonders whether his effort will initiate a "textualism" of its own?

 Orientalism screams with pain; Said reveals unvarnished grievances and his book settles petty scores (for proof, re-read the anti-Lewis paragraph).
 Writing more in anger than in sorrow, Said lashes out against an outworn view of the world as a catharsis for his personal nemeses.
 His flawed, shoddy, and deceptive project is a disgrace and deserves to be ignored.

 Dec.
-17, 1979 update: With the publication of Said's Question of Palestine, one sees that Orientalism merely extends ideas rooted in the Arab-Israeli conflict to a larger canvas.
+17, 1979 update: With the publication of Said's Question of Palestine, one sees how Orientalism merely extended his ideas, rooted in the Arab-Israeli conflict, to a much larger canvas.